saad-mansuri/todolist_with_cookies/README.md

 # todolist_with_javaScript
-task store in cookies
+task data store in cookies.
-also with jdoc and gulp
+jdoc and gulp completed